 Time, when analyzed through a strategic lens, is never neutral.
 Every instance of so-called “waste” carries an implicit sacrifice of an alternative that could have generated value.
 In other words:

+There is no pure waste of time—only time in which the best alternative use has been silently lost.
 Thus, what appears as waste is, in reality, a measurable form of forgone opportunity value.
 Time is not simply consumed; it is continuously exchanged against its highest potential use, even when that exchange is not explicitly recognized.

 This becomes even more evident in attention-based consumption systems such as news media.
 If attention is directed toward what is broadcasted by a news channel, that very focus may simultaneously displace awareness of other possible realities, information paths, or productive uses of that same cognitive time.
 In that sense, engaging with one stream of information often implies that alternative realities—other insights, decisions, or value-creating actions—are quietly foregone.